 33. American Yellow Warbler

-The American Yellow Warbler (Setophaga petechia) is a species of New World warbler found across North America, the Caribbean and into northern South America.
+The American Yellow Warbler (Setophaga petechia) is a species of New World warbler found across North America, the Caribbean, and northern South America.

-Its genus name Setophaga comes from Ancient Greek words meaning “moth” and “eating”, while its specific name Petechia originates from Italian for small red spots.
+Its genus name, Setophaga, comes from Ancient Greek words meaning “moth” and “eating,” while its specific name, Pete,” originates from Italian for tiny red spots.

-This bird has striking yellow plumage with reddish-brown streaks on their chest that can be seen during mating season when they are most colourful.
+This bird has striking yellow plumage with reddish-brown streaks on their chest that can be seen during mating season when they are most colorful.

 Kingdom | Animalia |